200-0K/laratransaction/README.md

 ### Creating Transactions

-Use the fluent `TransactionBuilder` to create transactions:
+Use the fluent helper method to create transactions:

 ```php
 use Err0r\Laratransaction\Builders\TransactionBuilder;